top of page

 As horse owners, most of you will agree that you often have things to worry about with regard to disease and injury, as horses seem to be experts at finding trouble for themselves and their owners!
 But sometimes trouble finds the horse, and there is nothing you as the owner can do about it.
 There are many diseases and infections out there, and thankfully there are several vaccines available to help protect your furry friends as much as possible against some of these infections.

 There is an infection that has been quite common in the USA for many years, and until recent years has been seen relatively infrequently here in Ontario.
 It is however becoming more prevalent, and it warrants a discussion to make you all aware of it.
 It is called Potomac Horse Fever (PHF), and it is caused by a pathogen called Neorickettsia risticii.
-This disease is usually seen during the summer months of June, July, and August, but depending on temperatures, it can vary a bit and may be seen into the Fall.
+The disease is usually seen during the late summer months and early fall (July – October), but depending on temperatures, it can vary a bit and may be seen farther into the Fall.

 The intermediate host that houses the pathogen is a trematode (or fluke) found in freshwater snails.
 These snails are accidentally ingested by horses grazing near freshwater sources such as streams and rivers.
 Other insects associated with these flukes include both the larvae and adults of the: